jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-You are important enough to ask and you are blessed enough to receive back.
+To support mother and father, to cherish partner and children, and to be engaged in peaceful occupation — this is the greatest blessing.
-- Wayne Dyer
+- The Buddha

-Updated on: [8/22/2023]
+Updated on: [8/23/2023]
 <!-- #quoteEnd -->
 </pre>